OpenMC Guide

 print(sphere.id)

-reflective: Particles are reflected specularly when hitting the surfacevacuum: Particles are terminated when crossing the surface (default)periodic: Particles reappear at a corresponding location on another periodic surfacewhite: Particles are reflected in a random direction when hitting the surface
+reflective: Particles are reflected specularly when hitting the surfacetransmission: Particles pass through the surface freely (default)vacuum: Particles are terminated when crossing the surfaceperiodic: Particles reappear at a corresponding location on another periodic surfacewhite: Particles are reflected in a random direction when hitting the surface

 # Setting boundary conditions